securitypedant/ispmonitor/README.md

 This is a work in progress project.
 The final version will be a fully hostable ISP monitoring tool.

 FIXME
-- Investigate problems with bandwidth graphing.
-I think it's because multiple files are being read but not in date order.
-- Sort list order of monitor logs and also delete logs over X days.
+- Fix speed test to use the same server each time
+- Fix windows Ping function
+- Delete log files over a certain date
+- Improve tools page formatting
+- Reverse order of data in graph
 - Investigate why en0 is still being referenced.

 TODO
 Version 1.0 Release
 - Create docs and setup.sh
-- Reverse order of data in graph
 - Test all scenarios

 Future release